Are There Exceptions?

 High-Value and Hidden Assets

 Divorcing couples often disagree on property division, particularly when there is high-value property involved.
 Divorces are more likely to drag out for longer if there are multiple properties, lots of assets, and businesses involved.
 As Texas is a community state, the property purchased during a marriage will be divided equally and any property or assets obtained previously will not be divided.
+Being organized, open and honest can help expedite the process, as can having a premarital or postmarital agreement.

 In some cases, however, a person may try to hide assets from their spouse in order to prevent them from being divided during a divorce.
 Some ways a spouse can hide assets include setting up individual bank accounts, buying offshore properties, and buying cryptocurrencies.
-If you believe your spouse is hiding assets to prevent you from getting an equal share in the divorce, you should speak with an experienced divorce lawyer as soon as possible.
+If you believe your spouse is hiding assets to prevent you from getting an equal share in the divorce, you should speak with an experienced lawyer as soon as possible.

 How Long Does it Take to Finalize a Divorce?

-The amount of time it takes to reach a final decree for your divorce depends entirely on the particular circumstances of your case and the factors listed above, including whether it was no-fault divorce, whether it was a contested or uncontested divorce, the particularly divorce issues involved, and the relationship you have with your ex-spouse.
+The amount of time it takes to reach a final decree for your divorce depends entirely on the particular circumstances of your case and the factors listed above, including whether it was no-fault divorce, whether it was a contested or uncontested divorce, the particular divorce issues involved, and the relationship you have with your ex-spouse.

 In many divorce cases, it can take at least a year for a divorce to be finalized.
 Technically in Texas, it can be done after 61 days, however, it usually takes a little bit longer.
 Some divorces can last a significant amount of time, particularly if the other spouse tries to drag out the process for personal reasons.
 As such, it is important that your lawyer is able to help you speed up the process and help ensure that the divorce decree is achieved in a timely manner.